bitmakerlabs/wdi-february-2019/18-http-requests-and-responses/README.md

 The entire web is designed on the concept of clients that make requests to servers and servers returning a response for the requested information.

 During this lecture, we'll cover how the web works and the different parts of the **HTTP** (Hypertext Transfer Protocol).
-We'll also cover how to get started writing our very first Ruby web application!
+We'll also cover how to get started writing our very first web application!

 ## Agenda